I used to use a website called Delicious to store all of my Internet bookmarks so that I could access them from any computer.

 - Discover new websites recommended by other people

 - Easily add web pages using browser buttons in my web browser

-Today, more than ten years later, I no longer use Delicious.
-I use Pocket because it has all the features of Delicious, but done better.
+Today, I use Pocket because it has all the features of Delicious, but done better.
 It also has an additional feature that will read your saved articles to you out loud.
 This feature is great because now I can listen to my saved articles the same way I listen to podcasts.

 Check it out: www.getpocket.com